 If you’re able to recognize some of the invasive plants that have been reported around our area, you can take quicker action to keep them from damaging your yard’s ecosystem.
-Some of the most common invasive plants in Greater Verona, WI include:
+Some of the most common invasive plants in Madison, WI include:

 - Lesser Celandine: a low-growing perennial resembling the marsh marigold, but with eight petals on its yellow flowers instead of five.